Configure forms, registry keys, and schemas

 2. Note the array key (for example default): that string is the first argument to wckd_form().

-3. Open the linked file under wckd-forms/forms/schemas/ and scan field names, types, and database column mapping.
+3. Open the linked schema definition and scan field names, types, and database column mapping.

 You override thank-you URLs, mail, routing, auto-reply, and optional per-form SMTP without redeploying PHP for every tweak.
 Department routing is set in the form builder on the Department field’s Choices (staff@email|Label lines).
 Multi-email forward (signed per-page staff address via PHP) is under Advanced settings.
 Neither is on the Operations tab — see Notifications for how they differ.